-There’s a lot more gold in gold-filled and the gold is attached in a way that’s much more durable.
-Also, the standards for 14k gold-fill are strictly regulated, while the standards for "gold plated" encompass a broad range of thicknesses, so you can't be sure how much gold is in the plated layer.
+There’s a lot more gold in gold-filled vs. gold plated jewelry, and the gold in gold-filled pieces is pressure-bonded to the brass core to be way more durable.
+The standards for 14k gold-fill are also strictly regulated, while the standards for "gold plated" encompass a broad range of thicknesses, so you can't be sure how much gold is in the plated layer.

 Is gold-filled better than plated?

 Yes—and that’s just a fact!
 We explore both processes in depth in another post here.

 14k gold-filled is absolutely your best option after solid gold in terms of quality and durability.
 It won’t flake off or turn your skin green, and it’s a great option for people with sensitive skin.
 We only use the best USA made gold-filled components and stand behind our product’s quality.
 Gold-filled jewelry can stay beautiful for a lifetime, especially with a little care.

 Is gold-filled jewelry durable?
 How long does it last?

 After solid options, gold-filled jewelry is certainly your best quality for gold pieces.
 In theory, gold fill items can last a lifetime!
 Get this: some gold-fill jewelry still exists from the Victorian era (over 100 years old!).
 In practice, actual longevity will depend on how you care for it and a variety of other factors.
 We'll go into more depth on the factors that influence the life of your gold-filled jewelry in our "Caring for Your 14k Jewelry" post.

 Does gold-filled tarnish?